Bill Walton, Hall of Fame player who became a star broadcaster, dies of cancer at 71

 “I lived most of my life by myself.
 But as soon as I got on the court I was fine,” Walton told The Oregonian newspaper for a story published in 2017.
 “But in life, being so self conscious, red hair, big nose, freckles and goofy, nerdy looking face and can’t talk at all.
 I was incredibly shy and never said a word.
 Then, when I was 28 I learned how to speak.
 It’s become my greatest accomplishment of my life and everybody else’s biggest nightmare.”

 The last part of that was just Walton hyperbole.
-He was beloved for his on-air tangents, sometimes appeared on-air in Grateful Dead T-shirts; Walton was a huge fan of the band and referenced it often, even sometimes recording satellite radio specials celebrating what it meant to be a “Deadhead.”
+He was known for his on-air tangents and sometimes appeared on-air in Grateful Dead T-shirts; Walton was a huge fan of the band and referenced it often, even sometimes recording satellite radio specials celebrating what it meant to be a “Deadhead.”

 And the Pac-12 Conference, which has basically evaporated in many ways now because of college realignment, was another of his many loves.
 He always referred to it as the “Conference of Champions” and sang its praises all the way to the end.